 “One of our missions with the game is to raise capital to help with the restoration of sports facilities on HBCU campuses,” said Green.

 A platform with a growing list of HBCU legends, the Rich Heritage Classic has the making to be something special in terms of exposure for young athletes.
-Green wants to make HBCU alumni, HBCU students, student-athletes, and black culture proud.
+The networking with HBCU alumni would help both parties grow the HBCU movement for younger generations.
+Green wants to make HBCU alumni, HBCU students, student-athletes, and African American culture proud.